Cecilia-Giusti/dropdown-menu-react/README.md

 ## Required

+- React
-props options must be array type of string or array of object with a key "name"
+- props options must be array type of string or array of object with a key "name"

 ## Exemple